 Traditional dairy products have slowed across the board — except for whole milk products, which have rebounded in recent years.
-Whole milk sales were up 2.5 percent in 2017.
-But flavored milk remains a consumer favorite — and the industry’s most significant source of optimism — with sales up more than 11 percent in 2017.
+Whole milk sales were up 2.5% in 2017.
+But flavored milk remains a consumer favorite — and the industry’s most significant source of optimism — with sales up more than 11% in 2017.

 Organic dairy products haven’t fared much better, with sales in nearly every category suffering declines.
-In fact, organic whole milk sales experienced the only growth, up a modest 1.5 percent over the previous year.
-This is somewhat surprising considering the enduring popularity of organic products.
-One survey found that 53 percent of adults said they’re buying more natural and organic products than ever.
+Organic whole milk sales experienced the only growth, up a modest 1.5% over the previous year.
+This growth is somewhat surprising, considering the enduring popularity of organic products.
+One survey found that 53% of adults said they’re buying more natural and organic products than ever.

-Research from Mintel shows 61 percent growth in the non-dairy market over the last five years —surging past $2.1 billion in U.S. sales last year.
-By 2021, analysts expect dairy alternatives to make up 40 percent of the market.
+Mintel’s research shows 61% growth in the non-dairy market over the last five years —surging past $2.1 billion in U.S. sales last year.
+By 2021, analysts expect dairy alternatives to make up 40% of the market.

-Almond milk remains the overwhelming favorite with consumers—taking up about two-thirds of market share.
-And while standbys such as soy and coconut remain popular milk options, consumers are filling their glasses with pecan and quinoa milk more frequently.
+Almond milk remains the overwhelming consumer favorite — with about two-thirds market share.
+And while standbys such as soy and coconut remain popular milk options, consumers fill their glasses with pecan and quinoa milk more frequently.

 Non-dairy drinks are surging.
-But the future is unsettled.
+But the future is uncertain.
 The gap between production and consumption is only growing wider.
 At the same time, the country’s processing capacity is at its limit.

 Dairy isn’t alone.
 Other market pillars are struggling to navigate their way through today’s changing landscape.
 Just ask the former CEO of Campbell’s Soup.
-Or the execs at either Coke or Pepsi.
-According to CNN, “The consumer staples sector is at the back of the pack in the S&P 500, down 13 percent this year.
+Or the executives at the big soda companies.
+According to CNN, “The consumer staples sector is at the back of the pack in the S&P 500, down 13% this year.
 It’s on track for its worst year in a decade.”

-The traditional products that have driven growth for decades aren’t delivering the same way.
+The traditional products that drove growth for decades aren’t delivering the same way.
 Consumers know it.
 Investors see it.
-Now manufactures need to act on it.
+Now manufacturers need to act on it.